 Take the 10 Year Challenge for instance – what started as a challenge for individuals to share side-by-side photos of themselves 10 years apart, became an avenue for brands to show how they have evolved (the glow up of the Xbox controller), or remained the same (like Lego).

 But how can you stay on top of trends?
 And more importantly, how do you know if a trend is worth riding on?
 The 20/Twenty social listening platform offers some useful features to determine if a trend may go viral:

-- Impact Score™: Circus Social’s proprietary algorithm that assigns scores to online content depending on the volume and type of engagement received.
+- Impact Score™: Radarr’s proprietary algorithm that assigns scores to online content depending on the volume and type of engagement received.
 The higher the Impact Score, the more engaging the content is.

 - Virality™: A predictive feature that uses advanced machine learning technology to identify content that is already viral, as well as content that is likely to go viral.
 If you spot content that is likely to go viral, it may be worth leveraging on it.

 In addition to the above metrics, our Trendspotting Checklist is another great way to assess if, and when, your brand should hop on a social media trend.

 With the rise of social media, celebrities are not the only ones brands are engaging for endorsement.
 Consumers are now looking to online influencers for product information, and these advocates definitely help nudge purchase decisions.
 Despite numerous studies supporting the impact of these online personalities in driving conversions, most brands lack a data-driven approach in the selection of their influencer community.

 There are many layers to consider when qualifying an influencer, and since most of their content is on social media, social listening comes in handy for marketers who wish to discover and track their online performance.
 If your brand is just starting to leverage influencer marketing, your team will likely find themselves asking “Who should I engage?” and “Where can I find them”?